zzzprojects/learn-orm/tutorials/sql-server-profiler/run-sql-server-profiler.md

 <img src="images/run-sql-server-profiler-1.png" alt="Launch SQL Server Profiler from Windows Explorer">

-You can also launch the Profiler from SQL Server Management Studio, so open the SQL Server Management Studio and connect to the server instance.
+You can also launch the Profiler from SQL Server Management Studio by opening the SQL Server Management Studio and connecting to the server instance.

 <img src="images/run-sql-server-profiler-2.png" alt="Launch SQL Server Profiler from SSMS">

-Now select the **Tools > SQL Server Profiler**, and it will open the **Connect to Server** dialog.
+Now, select the **Tools > SQL Server Profiler**, and it will open the **Connect to Server** dialog.

 <img src="images/run-sql-server-profiler-3.png" alt="Connect to Server dialog">